Election risk rattles Italian government bonds

 Tensions have been running high in Letta's left-right coalition ever since last month, when Berlusconi was convicted of tax fraud.
 His allies have threatened to bring the government down if he was ousted from parliament following his conviction.

 "New elections are more likely and this is not good news when it comes to reforms," Commerzbank rate strategist Michael Leister said.
-"This has become a structural issue in Italy."
+"This has become a structural issue in Italy.
+Even if Letta manages to save this government, the market would take the view that it will all be very fragile."

-The cost to insure Italian debt against default via five-year credit default swaps rose 16 basis points to 280 bps - the highest since early July, according to data monitor Markit.
+According to Reuters data, Italian yields were on track for heir biggest daily rise in three months.

-Holding new elections might lead to another inconclusive result.
-Talks to form a government following the vote in February took two months.
+The government's failure to reform the electoral system means that holding new elections at this time might lead to another inconclusive result.
+Talks to form a government following a vote in February took two months.

+Spanish and Irish 10-year bond yields rose about 4 basis points - a far more subdued move than during the episodes of contagion seen at the height of the euro zone debt crisis.

-The Republican-controlled House of Representatives passed a measure on Sunday that ties government funding to a one-year delay of President Barack Obama's landmark healthcare law, while Senate Democrats have vowed to reject it.
+On Sunday, the Republican-controlled House of Representatives passed a measure that ties government funding to a one-year delay of President Barack Obama's landmark healthcare restructuring law, while Senate Democrats have vowed to reject it.

-"The risk (of a government shutdown) is more elevated ... but we're still confident there will be a compromise," BNP Paribas rate strategist Patrick Jacq said.
+"The risk (of a government shutdown) is more elevated ... but we're still confident there will be a compromise and I think this is the market view at the moment," BNP Paribas rate strategist Patrick Jacq said.

 * California Department of Motors Vehicles issued Apple a permit for autonomous vehicle testing on Friday - DMW